otrv4/otrv4/otrv4.md

 #### Prekey Message

-This message is created and published to an untrusted Prekey Server to allow offline conversations.
+This message is created and published to an untrusted Prekey Server to allow offline conversations (in a set).
 Each Prekey message contains two one-time use ephemeral public prekey values.

 A valid Prekey message is generated as follows: